 In order to successfully implement the proposed GEP, HCMR is aiming to realise as many actions proposed as possible.
 Towards that goal, it is essential that the Gender Equality Board (GEB) convenes regularly.
-The main purpose of these meetings will be planning activities in a participatory way, discussing the overall progress and achievements, identifying traits that can be improved, and developing mitigation measures with respect to deviations from the original planned actions.
+The main purpose of these meetings is the planning of activities in a participatory way, discussing the overall progress and achievements, identifying traits that can be improved, and developing mitigation measures with respect to deviations from the original planned actions.